Michael Aheam

-Michael Aheam (or true surname Ahern) was an American sailor born in County Cork, Ireland.
+Michael Aheam (or true surname Ahern; died 1907) was an Irish-American sailor, born in County Cork, Ireland.
 He received the Medal of Honor for valor in action during the American Civil War.
 There is an Ahern family genealogy that has a Michael Ahern listed, who was born in County Cork about 1834, but there is no reference to any Civil War Union Navy service of any kind.

 Aheam was illegally recruited in Queenstown, Ireland in November 1863 along with several others, and officially enlisted in the US Navy from France.
 He served as a Paymaster's Steward aboard the USS Kearsarge during her battle with the commerce raider CSS Alabama on June 19, 1864, off Cherbourg, France.
 His Medal of Honor citation (dated December 31, 1864) noted that he had been "highly recommended" by his divisional officer after "carrying out his duties courageously" and exhibiting "gallantry under enemy fire" with "marked coolness and good conduct".
 He was one of seventeen Kearsarge sailors who received the medal for valor during this battle.